appstate-apphack/appalhack/content/about.md

 title = "About Us"
 +++

-{% card(title="History of Apphack") %}
+{% card(title="History of AppHack") %}

-Before there was Apphack, there was SEDEx, a coding event hosted at Appalachian State University yearly.
+Before there was AppHack, there was SEDEx, a coding event hosted at Appalachian State University yearly.
 The first SEDEx was hosted in 2010.
-In 2014, SEDEx re-branded and became Apphack as we know it today.
-The first official Apphack was organized by an Appalachian State University grad student named Sina Tashakkori.
-In 2015 Apphack was sponsored by Major League Hacking for the first time.
-From there, Apphack has continued to grow every year.
-Unfortunately, we had to cancel last minute due to COVID-19 in 2020.
-However, we are back in 2021 as a fully online event and ready to make Apphack history.
+In 2014, SEDEx re-branded and became AppHack as we know it today.
+The first official AppHack was organized by an Appalachian State University grad student named Sina Tashakkori.
+In 2015 AppHack was sponsored by Major League Hacking for the first time.
+From there, AppHack has continued to grow every year.
+In spring of 2022, AppHack is happy to be returning to a fully in-person event!

 {% end %}